zshipko/ezimage/README.md

-# ezimageio
+# ezimageio - bare-bones C image I/O

-A bare-bones C image I/O library with pluggable backends
+The goal of `ezimageio` is to provide a simple interface for reading and writing images while allowing for different types of images to be supported by selecting a different backend.

 ## Backends